dxrcy/dogfood-unreact-old/src/info.md

 1. https://www.thesprucepets.com/can-dogs-eat-pasta-4796955

-> Loves pasta.
+> Loves pasta

 # Peach

 `fruit, stone, pip, pink`

--   OK
+-   MAYBE

 Yes, peaches are safe for dogs to eat.
 Small amounts of cut-up fresh or frozen peaches are a great source of fiber and vitamin A, and can even help fight infections, but just like cherries, the pit contains cyanide.
 As long as you completely cut around the pit first, fresh peaches can be a great summer treat.
 Skip canned peaches, as they usually contain high amounts of sugary syrups.

 1. https://www.akc.org/expert-advice/nutrition/fruits-vegetables-dogs-can-and-cant-eat/

-# Peach, Plum, Persimmon
+# Plum, Persimmon

 `fruit, stone, pip, red, purple`